sedrubal/adaway-linux/README.md

 A small script to block ad-containing sites in your whole Linux system.

+**This project is deprecated.
+Use [Adsorber](https://github.com/stablestud/adsorber) instead.
+It is a hard fork of this project with more features, better code base and UX.**

 ## Features
 * install-script (also supports uninstall)
 * update hosts from hosts-servers (like https://adaway.org/hosts.txt)